Updated: Jul 13

 1. Dual Enrollment

 I gave you a preview into the program earlier, but let’s dive in.
 Dual enrollment is a national program that allows students as young as in seventh grade to take college classes for free or reduced cost and receive dual credit.
 Unfortunately, the program requirements and tuition coverage varies by state and school.
 As a public school, homeschool, or private school student, you are also eligible to pursue dual enrollment.
-Grab my guide and check out this blog post to learn how you can join today!

 The best hack that has been around for a long time is homeschooling.
 It is self-paced, flexible, and can go on for as long as you want.
 I went to college year round to graduate early and it is the same way here.
 You can enroll in more classes that normal during the school year in addition to taking full-time high school classes during the summer.
 Once you meet the requirements needed to graduate, you can request to receive your diploma early.